Scaless/enumbra/README.md

 # Limitations

 1. TOML integers are represented by INT64, therefore values greater than INT64_MAX cannot be represented currently.
-The plan is to eventually support an optional string format for values between INT64_MAX and UINT64_MAX.
+The plan is to eventually support an optional string format for values not representable by INT64.
 Until then, the toml parser should give you one of the following warnings:
 	* Error while parsing decimal integer: '9446744073709551615' is not representable in 64 bits
 	* Error while parsing decimal integer: exceeds maximum length of 19 characters